Best and Worst Case Scenarios for Colorado, Deion Sanders Next Season

 In this story:

-The Colorado Buffaloes enter the 2026 season with mixed expectations.
-The program is coming off of a disappointing 3-9 finish in 2025, but hires like offensive coordinator Brennan Marion and defensive coordinator Chris Marve had brought some excitement to Boulder, Colorado.

-With a new-look coaching staff as well as roster for the upcoming season, what are the best and worst case scenarios for Colorado coach Deion Sanders and the Buffaloes program?
+The Colorado Buffaloes will look to shake off their disappointing three-win 2025 season in 2026.
+Here are the best and worst scenarios for coach Deion Sanders and the Buffaloes this upcoming season.

 Game odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.